lbod/delitetutorial/tutorials/beginner.md

 We just need to include the template using the handlebars plugin i.e.
 `"delite/handlebars!./CustomTemplatedElement/CustomTemplatedElement.html"` and assign the resolved template to the `template` property of our widget i.e. `template: template`.

-TODO: GOT TO HERE

 ####Using handlebars templates
-* im changing the title to an h2 (change css too), wrap in an `<article>` tag and add an object with properties (ive asked bill a question about innerHTML of declarative elements and how to bind to widget/template properties)

 What we've done so far isn't very exciting, so lets try and do something more 'real life'.
 Imagine we need to implement blogging widgets.
 The widget needs to show the blog title (which we've already done with `{{value}}`, a date it was published, the author and the content of the blog.